cert-manager/website/content/docs/configuration/vault.md

 ###### Openshift JWT: Configure JWT auth in Openshift

-Once the 3 above pre-requisites are fulfilled, you can follow [the exact same steps as the JWT method](#jwt-auth-for-cloud-kubernetes-clusters) for the public clouds using the issuer url, which for example in our case is: `https://api.crc.testing:6443`
+Once the 3 above pre-requisites are fulfilled, you can follow [the exact same steps as the JWT method](#jwt-auth-for-cloud-kubernetes-clusters) for the public clouds using the issuer URL, which for example in our case is: `https://api.crc.testing:6443`

 ## Use Kubernetes auth